-In addition to the improvements facilities and medical wellness services. and preventive care will be significant aspects of their community involvement. specific program alreadv identified is the creation of a wellness trail incorporating City neighborhood throughout the central part of the community.
+In addition to the improvements facilities and medical in wellness services, and preventive care will be significant aspects of their community involvement. Α program specific alreadv identified is the creation of a wellness trail incorporating City and neighborhood facilities throughout the central part of the community.
 Access to the campus and accommodation of future growth is a key element to the hospital's continued future investment in the area.